GoogleJump/ninja/josh/README.md

 5. Sign in with a Google+ account

-6. Navigate to http://localhost:4567/moment to insert a "moment" on to your profile
+6. Click to insert a "moment" on to your profile

 7. To view the moment:
 	- Go to the "About" tab of your Google+ profile.